oroinc/documentation/user_guide/system_entities_leads.rst

 Create Leads
 """"""""""""

-Click |BCrL| button to manually input the Lead instance's details.
+Click |BCrL| button to manually input the details of the Lead instance.
 The form specified for the Channel's Lead instances will appear.

 .. hint:: You can also create a Lead from the *System -->Sales Processes* page.